Why People Stopped Reading and Learned to Love Video

 1. 93% of marketers use video in campaigns.

-2. 500 years’ worth of YouTube videos are watched on Facebook each day.
+2. 500 years’ worth of YouTube videos are watched on Facebook every day.

 3. 92% of B2B businesses use video in their campaigns.